matter-labs/zinc/docs/developer-guide.md

 - heavy function calls must be optimized with a stack (to explain in detail; this is tricky because it must be applied to the nested function calls)
 :::

-Conditional blocks can return value, following the rust rules:
+Conditional blocks can return value, following the Rust rules:

 ```rust
 let max = if a > b {